PCI announcement

 Engine Warning Light St Helens – Common Questions Answered

-These FAQs cover the questions drivers usually have when an engine warning light appears, the car loses power, runs rough, misfires or shows an emissions fault.
+These FAQs answer the real questions drivers ask when an engine warning light, engine management light, loss of power, rough running, misfire or MOT emissions fault appears.
 The aim is simple: clear advice, proper vehicle diagnostics in St Helens and the right repair route before more money is wasted guessing.

 You should not ignore an engine warning light.
 If the light is flashing, the engine is misfiring, the car is shaking, losing power, overheating or making unusual noises, it is safer to stop driving and get advice.